CLIP Meets Video Captioning: Concept-Aware Representation Learning Does Matter: Approach

 \subsection{Experimental Setup}

-\textbf{Datasets.} Apart from MSR-VTT mentioned in \cref{sec:AL_experimental_setup}, we also experiment on VATEX\cite{wang2019vatex}.
-It is a challenging dataset that contains 41,269 video clips, each of which is annotated with 10 English descriptions.
-According to the official splits, the dataset is divided into 25,991 training, 3,000 validation, and 6,000 public testing.
+\textbf{Datasets and Metrics.} Apart from MSR-VTT mentioned in Sec.~\ref{sec:AL_experimental_setup}, we also experiment on VATEX \cite{wang2019vatex}, which contains 41,269 video clips (10 English descriptions per clip) and is divided into 25,991 training, 3,000 validation, and 6,000 testing.
+We use all metrics introduced in Sec.~\ref{sec:AL_experimental_setup}.

-\textbf{Metrics.} We use all metrics in \cref{sec:AL_experimental_setup} and additionally measure mean average precision (mAP), a popular metric in retrieval tasks, when evaluating our DAP.

-\textbf{Implementation Details.} For attribute prediction, we set the number of attributes $K$ to 500 and implement APNet in \cref{eq:ar_raw} as a fully connected layer.
-For our baseline model, we set the number of Transformer decoder layers to 1, and use a dropout probability of 0.1 on attention layers whereas 0.5 on other layers.
-Given that VATEX is more complex than MSR-VTT, we set the hidden dimension $d_h$ to 512 for MSR-VTT whereas 1,024 for VATEX\footnote{In all cases, we set the intermediate size of the feed-forward layer in the Transformer to be 4$d_h$ and the number of attention heads to be $d_h/64$.}.
-During training, we truncate sentences into a fixed length of $T_{max}=30$.
-We train batches of 64 video-sentence pairs using ADAM \cite{kingma2014adam} with L2 weight decay of 0.001.
-Training lasts 50 epochs, and the learning rate is initialized with 5e-4 and decayed to 0.9 times every epoch before reaching 1e-6.
-During inference, beam search with a beam size of 5 is used.

-\textbf{Default Settings.} We use all three modalities of videos based on the results in \cref{tab:effect_of_clip} and take CLIP's ViT-B/32 encoder \cite{dosovitskiy2020image} as the backbone based on the results in \cref{tab:clip_variants}.
+\textbf{Implementation Details.} For concept detection, we set the number of concepts $K$ to 500 and implement CDNet in Eq.~\ref{eq:ar_raw} as a fully connected layer.
+For our baseline model, we set the number of Transformer decoder layers to 1 and set the hidden dimension $d_h$ to 512 for MSR-VTT whereas 1,024 for VATEX.
+We set the maximum length of sentences $T_{max}$ to 30, and train batches of 64 video-sentence pairs using ADAM \cite{kingma2014adam} with an initial learning rate of 5e-4 and L2 weight decay of 0.001.
+Beam search with a beam size of 5 is used for inference.
+We by default use all three modalities of videos based on Table~\ref{tab:effect_of_clip} and take CLIP's ViT-B/32 encoder as the image backbone based on Table~\ref{tab:clip_variants}.